 Rating: A single AAPPL Score, according to the ACTFL Performance Scale (see chart above), is issued for each component of the test (Interpersonal Listening/Speaking, Presentational Writing, Interpretive Reading and Interpretive Listening).
 Test takers receive a written AAPPL Measure Score Report consisting of an AAPPL Score for each component, a brief narrative explaining each score and recommendations for improvement.
 Official scoring is conducted by ACTFL Certified AAPPL Raters.

-Languages: AAPPL Measure is currently offered in Arabic, Chinese (Mandarin), English, French, German, Portuguese, Russian and Spanish.
+Languages: AAPPL Measure is currently offered in Arabic, Chinese (Mandarin), English, French, German, Korean, Portuguese, Russian and Spanish.

 To visit ACTFL’s website and learn more, click here.